Table of Contents

 Recover Deleted Files on macOS Ventura

-Step 3: To restore your deleted file, type “Quit” and exit the Terminal app.
+Step 3: After restoring your deleted file, type Quit and exit the Terminal app.

 Method 3: Recover Lost Files from Time Machine Backup